336 S. State Street,

 4 people favorited this theater

-Opened in 1917 as a venue for vaudeville and motion pictures, near the corner of State Street and Van Buren Street, the Rialto Theatre could seat over 1,500.
+Opened in 1917 as a venue for vaudeville and motion pictures, near the corner of S. State Street and W. Van Buren Street, the Rialto Theatre could seat over 1,500.

-The theater was designed by the architectural duo of Marshall & Fox, who also designed the earlier legitimate Blackstone Theatre (now the Merle Reskin), the Blackstone Hotel and, later, Chicago’s famed Drake Hotel.
+The theatre was designed by the architectural duo of Marshall & Fox, who also designed the earlier legitimate Blackstone Theatre (now the Merle Reskin), the Blackstone Hotel and, later, Chicago’s famed Drake Hotel.

-Later called the Loop End Theatre and still later, the Downtown Theatre, the Rialto Theatre was a burlesque house by the 1930’s and closed in December 1953.
+Later called the Loop End Theatre and from September 1, 1944 the Downtown Theatre, it later reverted back to the Rialto Theatre name and closed December 31, 1953.